vklyukin/team3_testing_system/README.md

 # English Language Testing System
 ###### Django Testing System for HSE freshmen.
 It is set to help HSE Foreign Languages Department automate process of language quality assessment.

+###### This fork goal is to move project to PostgreSQL and to make a Docker container over existing system.

 ## Table of contents

 - [Main](#main)